200 Series RCP Roof Mounts Additional Roof Mounts Using RCP Bases

 RCH (52mm) vs RCL (37mm) leg comparison.

-The final result is shown below — bases installed, heavy duty load bars fitted, and rooftop tent mounted.
+The final configuration is shown below: eight RCP bases installed, heavy-duty load bars fitted, and the rooftop tent mounted.

 Toyota 200 Series LandCruiser with eight RCP bases installed